Colorado River Indian Tribes (CRIT) System Conservation Project

 The CRIT System Conservation Project is a key part of Arizona’s interstate commitments under the DCP and is one of the most important projects needed to achieve water security for Arizona.
 The CRIT System Conservation Project is designed to compensate the Colorado River Indian Tribes for leasing up to 150,000 acre-feet of water—the CRIT have pledged to lease this water and leave up to 50,000 acre-feet per year in Lake Mead for a multi-year period in order to achieve decade- scale water supply benefits for the Colorado River, Lake Mead, Arizona and southern California.
 These water rights are among the most senior in the state, meaning they have priority over other rights and are more reliable.
-However, this water will not be dedicated to system conservation and Arizona water security purposes unless private funding is allocated to fill the remaining project funding gap.

 This project has the potential to contribute an approximately two-foot increase in depth to Lake Mead and will directly shore up water supplies for the lower basin (CA and AZ) and minimize the likelihood of Bureau of Reclamation shortage declarations and associated curtailments of water to Arizona.
 Any such shortage declarations would disproportionately affect areas Arizona served by CAP—however, the project will also reduce shortage risks to California cities that rely on imported Colorado River water.